Nike announces new policies banning resellers

 Resellers make huge profits on sneakers

 The significant move comes after Nike discovered how resellers have benefitted from the market.
-For instance, right after Louis Vuitton x Nike Air Force 1 collaboration in July, a resale platform KREAM displayed shoes typically priced at $2,527 USD at an increased rate of $9,785 USD.
+For instance, right after Louis Vuitton x Nike Air Force 1 collaboration in July, a resale platform KREAM displayed shoes typically priced at $2,527 USD (Rs 2.07 lakhs) at an increased rate of $9,785 USD (Rs 8.05 lakhs approx).
 As a result, Nike said it could cancel orders placed with automated websites or applications to prevent the loss.

 Nike has incorporated strict policies for shoppers